oVirt/ovirt-demo-tool/docs/index.markdown

 ## Support

-For any further questions or help, please send email to lago-devel@ovirt.org or infra@ovirt.org.
+For any further questions or help, please send an email to infra@ovirt.org.

 [Lago]: http://lago.readthedocs.io/en/latest/index.html